Can you really make money blogging? The quick answer is YES.

 Don’t expect that your blog will earn you income if you don’t invest in your platform to begin with.
 Most affiliate marketing networks, for one, do not approve blogs on free-hosted sites like Blogspot, Tumblr, and WordPress.com.
 Brands and advertisers prefer working with bloggers who have self-hosted sites, too.

 Having a self-hosted website tells potential sponsors, affiliate networks, as well as your readers, something about your professionalism.
-It’s like coming to an interview prepared with an impressive portfolio, and power-dressed with the right outfit.
+It’s like coming to an interview prepared with an impressive portfolio, and power-dressed with the proper attire.

 Only the bare essentials to start with:

-- Siteground — your own domain name and a self-hosted blog is a must.
-Read why I highly recommend Siteground over Bluehost, Dreamhost, IM Hosting, Squarespace, and other web hosting providers I’ve tried out over the past 10 years.
+- Dreamhost — your own domain name and a self-hosted blog is a must.
+I highly recommend Dreamhost over Bluehost, IM Hosting, and other web hosting providers I’ve tried out over the past 10 years.

 - WordPress — Squarespace is a close contender, but most full-time bloggers have their blogs on WordPress for a reason.
-There is a one-click WordPress installation feature when you sign up with Siteground, no hard coding needed.
-If you know how to read instructions and click buttons, you can easily install WordPress using Siteground’s setup wizard.
+There is a one-click WordPress installation feature when you sign up with Dreamhost, no hard coding is needed.
+If you know how to read instructions and click links, you can easily install WordPress using Dreamhost’s setup wizard.